 - demographic information such as age group and gender (however, this information does not allow us to identify you personally)

-We use Google Tag Manager to track how website visitors are using certain parts of our website(s).
+Google Tag Manager to track how website visitors are using certain parts of our website(s).
 For example, we have Google Tag Manager installed on our 'Apply Now' buttons to understand how many people are selecting this vs how many people are applying.
 The trend information derived from this helps us understand whether we need to make any improvements to our online application process.

 Google may use the data collected to contextualise and personalise the advertisements of its own advertising network.
 To find out more about